Osteoarthritis and Arthritis : Why is it essential to distinguish between them?

 To confuse osteoarthritis And arthritis, it is risking:

-• To miss out on an inflammatory or autoimmune pathology.
+• to miss an inflammatory or autoimmune disease.

-• To delay the implementation of essential basic treatment.
+• to delay the implementation of essential long-term treatment.

-• To misguide the patient in their care pathway.
+• to misdirect the patient in their care pathway.

 This is why Dr. Coulin works in close collaboration with rheumatologists in order to guarantee a reliable diagnosis and care adapted to each patient.